 “…[their] saxophone sound is equally forceful and undulating.
 At times, it has an abrasive character that adds strength to sinuous and lengthy phrases, sometimes filled with anger.”
 Jacques Prouvost

-Since 2022 they leads their band "bodies", selected in 2023 as the Belgian laureate of the French support program "Propulsion".
-They released two EPs independently: "bodies" (2023) and "fluidos" (2024); and performed at the Brussels Jazz Weekend two consecutive years and in notorious venues like Jazz Station, Ancienne Belgique or Neimenster (LU).
-They are currently preparing the release of their next album.
+Since 2022 they lead their band "bodies", selected in 2023 as the Belgian laureate of the French support program "Propulsion".
+They released two EPs independently: "bodies" (2023) and "fluidos" (2024); and performed at the Brussels Jazz Weekend in notorious venues like Jazz Station, Ancienne Belgique or Neimenster (LU).
+The band will release their first album “quiero amor” in January 2026

-2025 announces some shifts in their path: they start collaborating in “Sound of Brussels Orchestra”, a collective creation under the direction of Fabrizio Cassol and Adèle Viret, which stands in the crossing point of the cultural diversity the city gathers.
+2025 announces shifts in their path: they are part “Sound of Brussels Orchestra”, a collective creation under the direction of Fabrizio Cassol and Adèle Viret, which stands in the crossing point of the cultural diversity the city gathers.
+They also attended the Jazz and Sonic Arts program at Banff Centre of Arts and Creativity (CAN), marking a new path in their creative approach and process

 pic credits Ola Gracjasz